 There are big things happening on Cape Cod in July!
-Special events this month begin with the 92nd Annual Mashpee Wampanoag PowWow, the longest-running tribal powwow on the east coast of the US.
+Special events this month include the Annual Mashpee Wampanoag PowWow, the longest-running tribal powwow on the east coast of the US.

-Then, of course, there's our All-American Independence Day celebrations with 4th of July parades in many towns, boat parades in the harbors, and spectacular fireworks displays bursting over the bays.
+Then, of course, there's our All-American Independence Day celebrations with 4th of July parades in many towns, boat parades in the harbors, and spectacular fireworks displays bursting over the harbors and bays.

 Cape Cod's July events calendar heats up later in the month with the Barnstable County Fair, and concludes with the renowned Woods Hole Film Festival.